inc2734/habakiri/src/readme.txt

 = Useful CSS class =

 * .section: A class for sectioning contents with margins in, for example, one page design.
-* .section.section-image: A class to adjust background image for a section.
+* .section.section--image: A class to adjust background image for a section.
-* .section.section-fixed: A fixed version of section.section-image class.
+* .section.section--fixed: A fixed version of section.section--image class.
-* .section .section-title: A class for section title.
+* .section .section--title: A class for section title.
 * jumbotron .btn-default: A class which is provided in Bootstrap but I've customized it into Ghost style.

 = Off campus navigation on mobiles =